Princess Augusta of Schleswig-Holstein

-Princess Marie Karoline Auguste Ida Luise of Schleswig-Holstein-Sonderburg-Glücksburg (1844-1932) was a German princess of Schleswig-Holstein-Sonderburg-Glücksburg.
-Augusta was the oldest child and daughter of Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and Princess Adelheid of Schaumburg-Lippe; a niece of Christian IX of Denmark and a cousin of Queen Alexandra of United Kingdom, Frederik VIII of Denmark and George I of Greece.
+Princess Marie Karoline Auguste Ida Luise of Schleswig-Holstein-Sonderburg-Glücksburg (1844–1932) was a German princess of Schleswig-Holstein-Sonderburg-Glücksburg.
+Augusta was the oldest child and daughter of Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and Princess Adelheid of Schaumburg-Lippe; a niece of King Christian IX of Denmark and a cousin of Queen Alexandra of United Kingdom, King Frederik VIII of Denmark, and King George I of Greece.

 She married Prince William of Hesse-Philippsthal-Barchfeld in 1884, becoming his fourth wife.

+In her youth it had been speculated she was one of the candidates to marry the future King Edward VII of the United Kingdom.